dknoern/testdata/README.md

 ## Create an environment

-Copy the file `evironment.json.sample` to `environment.json` and fill in credentials for your salesforce environment.
+Copy the file `evironment.json.sample` to `environment.json` and fill in credentials for your Salesforce environment.

 For example: